Rethinking Church Part 5: Church Business

 - We would see some churches and leaders amassing power and wealth while others struggle to survive

-Although I'm painting with broad strokes, it seems clear that this description is more than hypothetical; it is our current reality.
+Clearly, this description is not just hypothetical; it is our current reality.

 Eugene Peterson wrote: